Manage Livepatch configurations at scale with Landscape

 1. Overview

-In this tutorial, you will learn how to use Landscape’s dashboard to change which machines have the Ubuntu Advantage Livepatch entitlement enabled.
+In this tutorial, you will learn how to use Landscape’s dashboard to change which machines have the Ubuntu Pro Livepatch entitlement enabled.

-The Ubuntu Advantage client (UA Client) provides you with a simple mechanism to view, enable, and disable offerings from Canonical on your system.
-UA client produces machine readable outputs and integrates with other Canonical, or third-party tooling.
-Beyond Livepatch, UA Client can enable Ubuntu Advantage services like Extended Security Maintenance (ESM), Ubuntu Security Guide (USG), FIPS, and more.
+The Pro Client provides you with a simple mechanism to view, enable, and disable offerings from Canonical on your system.
+Pro Client produces machine readable outputs and integrates with other Canonical, or third-party tooling.
+Beyond Livepatch, Pro Client can enable Ubuntu Pro services like Expanded Security Maintenance (ESM), Ubuntu Security Guide (USG), FIPS, and more.

 Landscape is Canonical’s systems management and monitoring solution.
-We will compose interactions with UA Client into a Landscape-aware shell script, and track which systems are configured to live patch the Linux kernel.
+We will compose interactions with Pro Client into a Landscape-aware shell script, and track which systems are configured to live patch the Linux kernel.

 Landscape enables you to divide your Ubuntu estate into cross sections by tags, groups, annotations, and search queries, which can also filter hardware and software metadata.
 These cross sections, regardless of size, can be monitored and managed as easily as one machine.